-The tranquil backwaters of Kerala are a great place to have a relaxed vacation.
-The backwaters - an intricate network of lagoons, lakes and canals that lie parallel to the Arabian Sea – is so popular and is listed among '10 paradises on the world' by National Geographic Traveler magazine and '50 must-see destinations of a lifetime'.
+The tranquil backwaters of Kerala is a great place to have a relaxed vacation.
+The Kerala backwaters is an intricate network of lagoons, lakes and canals that lie parallel to the Arabian Sea - is so popular and is listed among '10 paradises on the world' by National Geographic Traveler magazine and '50 must-see destinations of a lifetime'.

 The Kerala backwaters create a unique water world that is totally magical and exotic.
 This water world is a unique feature as well as the highpoint of Kerala tourism.
 The Kerala backwaters are so popular that it attracts tourist both international and domestic to Kerala, God’s own country.
 The backwater cruise on a traditional houseboat is loved equally by honeymooners, families and backpackers.
 It is an exhilarating experience; away from the crowded cities, it gives you a calm ambience which helps you to forget every worry of the life.

 The serene atmosphere, the stunning beauty of nature and the tranquil waters are a great combination.
 These lagoons and canals are bordered by gently swaying coconut and palm groves, lush paddy fields and beautiful hamlets.